-America250@Fondren - Celebrating America's 250th Anniversary
+America250@Fondren - Honoring America's 250th Anniversary

 American flag with Rice University logo